galetaire/spahousing/pages/posts/roi.md

 # Interpretation and observations

 The charts from above show the ratio between the purchase price and the rental price (both in %; and in time, years).
 In essence, it's an indicator similar to the price-to-earnings ratio (P/E) used in the stock market analysis.
-It can be interpreted on the following way:
+It can be interpreted as follows:

 - At 2010 prices, it took 26.1 years to fully recover a house purchase through rental returns, at a 3.8% annual rental return.
 - At 2020 prices, it took 16.4 years to fully recover a house purchase through rental returns, at a 6.1% annual rental return.